This page is intended to encourage

 and, in the absence of a CAA Glider Pilot's Medical, the least costly route

-within the UK is to obtain a JAR Class 2 medical.
+within the UK is to obtain a JAR or EU Class 2 medical.
 There are several tame CAA Authorised Medical Examiners in the

 country whose charges vary considerably, so if this is your preferred route,